 return"SPHINCS+-SHAKE-128s-simple"# Compile liboqs with optimal flags# cmake -DOQS_USE_AVX2_INSTRUCTIONS=ON -DOQS_USE_AVX512_INSTRUCTIONS=ON ..

-Use SPHINCS+-128f instead of SPHINCS+-128s for 3-5x faster signing at the cost of 2x larger signatures.
+The NIST "f" parameter sets sign 3-5x faster at the cost of roughly 2x larger signatures โ a trade SynX declines, because chain bytes are permanent and SynX stays on SPHINCS+-SHAKE-128s.
 For batch operations, parallelize independent signatures.
 Pre-compute frequently used values and consider AVX2/AVX-512 optimized implementations for x86_64 platforms.
 The SynX quantum-resistant wallet uses parallel signing for transaction batches.

 What is the typical performance difference between Kyber and ECDH?